cutterkom/generativeart-circle-lines/readme.md

 # When Two Points on a Circle Form a Line

-There are many ways to produce computer created art.
+There are many ways to produce computer created abstract images.
 I show you one them written in `R`, that [leads to images like these](instagram.com/cutterkom):

 ![](generativeart_circle_lines.png)